 The Cybis piece is actually a close adaptation of the bronze Boy and Dolphin created by Carl Paul Jennewein; during the 1960s Mr. Jennewein, then in his seventies, visited the Cybis studio and sold them several of his plaster maquettes; Arion was cast from one of those.
 The porcelain adaptation was done by Lynn Klockner Brown.
 (In 1993 the bronze shown above was consigned to Sotheby’s in New York, whereupon it was acquired by the Tampa Museum of Art in order to add to their large Jennewein collection.
 Fifteen years later the museum liquidated some of its holdings and consigned it to a local auction house where it ultimately sold for $60 plus the buyer’s premium.)

 In the early 1990s took Arion’s dolphin mold and cast it as a separate non-limited edition in three size options.
 (See Upsize Downsize if you are interested in how porcelain is up- and down-scaled.)
-All are open editions shown on the current Cybis site, listed simply as Dolphin followed by (small), (medium) or (large).
-The dimensions and prices are: Small 3.25” h x 5” w at $195; Medium [shown in photo] 4.5” h x 6” w at $295; and Large 5.25” h x 7” w at $395.
+All were open editions shown on the 2009 Cybis website, listed simply as Dolphin followed by (small), (medium) or (large).
+The dimensions and prices were: Small 3.25” h x 5” w at $195; Medium [shown in photo] 4.5” h x 6” w at $295; and Large 5.25” h x 7” w at $395.

-Dolphin, Sitting on Tail is the same sculpture but this time in a vertical orientation.
+Dolphin, Sitting on Tail is the same sculpture/mold but this time in a vertical orientation.
 It too was a non-limited edition starting in the early 1990s.
-It is 5.25” high which means it is probably the Small size Dolphin, and is currently priced at $395.
+It is 5.25” high which means it is probably the Small size Dolphin, and was $395 from Cybis.

 The adorable Baby Harp Seal ‘Arctic Pup’ was introduced in 1984 as an open edition; he is 4” high.
 Originally Cybis called him Arctic Pup ‘A.P.’ but quickly realized that this could too easily be confused with the abbreviation for an artist’s proof… hence his name revision.
 He was priced at $145 in 1988 which later rose to $195 and remained there.

-The only other Cybis seal is Sebastian who was part of their Circus collection; an open edition now retired.
+The only other Cybis seal is Sebastian who was part of their Circus collection; an open edition long retired.
 I almost didn’t include him here because he is not depicted “in nature” but again… why not?
 He is 5.5″ high overall and was introduced in 1976 at $135 and is 5.5” high.